KevinBeeson/CMCL_technical_test/README.md

 |  2 | 2298TH    | Reading | Vale of White Horse    | River Kennet | Blakes Lock    |
 INFO:root:There are 3 stations
 INFO:root:Which station would you like to select?
 Enter parameter=parameter_value (e.g. town=Reading).
 If you would like to restart the selection, enter 'restart'
-INFO:root:The avaliable parameters are:['id_name', 'town', 'catchmentName', 'riverName', 'label']
+INFO:root:The available parameters are:['id_name', 'town', 'catchmentName', 'riverName', 'label']
 ```

 This process repeats until only a single station is available or the user selects restart.
-If the user select restart all original stations will be available for them to choose from again.
+If the user selects restart, all original stations will be available for them to choose from again.

 ```
 INFO:root:Getting the data for the station with id: 2200TH